10 Binary Logistic Regression

 Mode -9.843 3.490 0.158

 The frequentist model was fitted using lrm and the Bayesian model is fitted using the rmsb blrm function.
-For the Bayesian model, the intercept prior is non-informative (iprior=1), and Gaussian priors with SD=100 are used for the two slopes.
+For the Bayesian model, the intercept prior is non-informative (iprior=1), and flat priors are used for the two slopes.
 Posterior modes from this fit are in close agreement with the maximum likelihood estimates (MLE) from the frequentist model fit.

 Code